squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 ||Other TLS extensions||sometimes||We will probably need to mimic at least some of these for splicing TLS connections to work.||
 ||other||sometimes||There are probably other fields.
 We should probably mimic some of them.
 However, blindly forwarding everything is probably a bad idea because it is likely to lead to TLS negotiation failures during bumping.||

-Please note that for splicing to work at a future step, the client Hello message must be sent "as is", without any modifications at all.
-On the other hand, sending the client Hello message "as is" precludes Squid from eventually bumping the connection in most real-world use cases.
-Thus, the decision whether to mimic the client Hello (as staring does) or send it "as is" (as peeking does) is critical to Squid's ability to splice or bump the connection after the Hello message has been sent.
+Please note that for splicing to work at a future step, the Client Hello message must be sent "as is", without any modifications at all.
+On the other hand, sending the Client Hello message "as is" precludes Squid from eventually bumping the connection in most real-world use cases.
+Thus, the decision whether to mimic the Client Hello (as staring does) or send it "as is" (as peeking does) is critical to Squid's ability to splice or bump the connection after the Hello message has been sent.

 = Limitations =

 == Peeking at the server often precludes bumping ==

-To peek at the server certificate, Squid must forward the entire client Hello intact.
-If that client Hello or the server response contains any TLS extensions that Squid does not support or understand (many do!), then Squid cannot reliably bump the connection because the other two sides of that bumped communication may start using those extensions, confusing Squid's OpenSSL in unpredictable ways.
+To peek at the server certificate, Squid must forward the entire Client Hello intact.
+If that Client Hello or the server response contains any TLS extensions that Squid does not support or understand (many do!), then Squid cannot reliably bump the connection because the other two sides of that bumped communication may start using those extensions, confusing Squid's OpenSSL in unpredictable ways.
 Possible solutions or workarounds (all deficient in various ways):

  a.
 If bumping is more valuable/important than splicing in your environment, you should "stare" instead of peeking.
 Staring usually precludes future splicing, of course.
 Pick your poison.